iyustlop/contacts-angular/README.md

 When the modal is filled in and the accept button is pressed, the `contact.service.ts` method `newContact(contact)` is called and displays the message that the contact has been added.

+To delete a contact, we start by creating an event in `grid.component.html` that calls the `deleteContact(element.id)` method.
+Inside this method we will use the `confirm` native to which we pass a message.
+In case of acceptance. the `contact.service.ts` method `deleteContact(id)` is called.

+To update a contact, follow the same flow.
+We create the event click that points to `openEditForm(element)` to which the contact is passed.
+In `grid.component.ts` we implement the method that opens the modal, in this case we pass `ModalComponent`, `data` and `true` because we are editing.
+As we have `data`, the `onSubmit()` method calls the `updateContact()` which updates the contact.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.